 You are expected to submit assignments by the due date.
 Any late assignments may be assessed a marking penalty of 5%.
-If you are unable to submit an assignment on the due date, you must request an extension before the due date by filling out an Assignment Extension Request form (SSPP-F013) that is to be submitted to the Department Chair for approval.
+If you are unable to submit an assignment on the due date, you must request an extension before the due date by filling out an Application for Assignment Extension form (SSPP-F012) that is to be submitted to the Department Chair for approval.
+This form is available on Columbia's website, Bldg.
+802 - Main Office and from Department Chairs.